-What happens to it after we throw it in the trash can, wheel it to the curb and watch as the trash man (is waste management worker more p.c.?) dumps it into the truck and then hangs precariously on to the outside of the truck while it goes speeding around the corner?
-This by the way has caused my son more than once to exclaim that he wants to be a trash man when he grows up so he can ride on the truck like that.
+What happens to it after we throw it in the trash can and wheel it to the curb?
+What happens after the trash man dumps it into the truck and hangs precariously on to the outside of the truck while it goes speeding around the corner?
+By the way, this has caused my son more than once to exclaim that he wants to be a trash man when he grows up so he can ride on the truck like that.

-There is some good news – about 87 million tons (or 34.5%) of this trash is recycled but the bad news is that this still leaves A LOT of trash that is headed for a landfill.
+There is some good news – about 87 million tons (or 34.5%) of this trash is recycled.
+The bad news is that this still leaves A LOT of trash that is headed for a landfill.

 What Goes On At A Landfill?

-In most cases the trash truck (with the trash man now safely seated inside the vehicle) arrives at a waste management facility.
-Any items that can’t be recycled and that aren’t hazardous materials will continue on to the landfill.
+In most cases, the trash truck (with the trash man now safely seated inside the vehicle) arrives at a waste management facility.
+Any items that aren’t in your recycling bins will continue on to the landfill.

-I also got a great book called, “Where Does the Garbage Go?” which does a great job of explaining in a fairly entertaining way what happens to garbage once it leaves your house.
-And although my 11 year-old daughter laughed at me for ordering it and rolled her eyes – she read the entire book!
+I also got a great book called, “Where Does the Garbage Go?“.
+It does a nice job of explaining, in a fairly entertaining way, what happens to garbage once it leaves your house.
+Although my 11 year-old daughter laughed at me for ordering it – she read the entire book!
 Ha!

 Now It’s Your Turn!

-In any case, hopefully this provides you with a little bit of knowledge you can share with your kids when it comes to your trash, where it goes and why it’s important to make less of it.
+Hopefully this provides you with a little bit of info you can share with your kids about your trash, where it goes and why it’s important to make less of it.
 Maybe it sparks something in them or clicks with them in some small way and they begin to think ever so slightly differently about the world around them and how they can affect it.
 You never know unless you try!